 A worthy addition to the fashion lexicon, Rockstud has become synonymous with style with an edge.
 Hitting the sartorial sweet spot, it can now be found sweeping the entire shoe spectrum, from the highest high of the now-iconic 100 or its 65 midi heel twin, on a court shoe iteration, through to open-toe options in chunky heel or gladiator sandals, to neat ballet flats, boots and even sneakers, in a seemingly infinite prism of colour-ways, textures and embellishments.

-Adored by A-listers and the style savvy – early adaptors include Emma Stone and Diane Kruger, the staying power of the Rockstud has to be in its sheer versatility as the ultimate go-with-any-outfit shoe, plus its gloriously addictive seasonal makeovers nailing the total covetibility-factor each and every season.
+Adored by A-listers and the sartorially savvy – early adaptors include Emma Stone and Diane Kruger – the staying power of Valentino Rockstud shoes has to be in their sheer versatility as the ultimate go-with-any-outfit style, plus their gloriously addictive seasonal makeovers nailing the total covetability-factor each and every season.